Stacked Column Chart

 A Nightingale Rose Chart (Coxcomb Chart or Polar Area Diagram) is a combination of the Radar Chart and Stacked Column Chart.
 It is helpful when working with cyclic data (months, seasons, years, etc.) and with statistical data.
 Meteorologists use it to illustrate a wind rose.

-A Stacked Area Chart is composed of several Area series having their own height and stacked vertically one by one.
-This type is convenient when one needs to see the variation of each Area series and the variation of the combined value.
+A Stacked Column Chart is composed of several Column series having their own height and stacked vertically on top of one another.
+This type is convenient when one needs to see the variation of each Column series and the variation of the combined value.

 Stacked Bar Chart with Negative Values